nmata010/nmata010.github.io/_posts/data-strategy-post.md

     - This whole section sounds like its gonna be a grind unless i find some neat dataset that fits.
     - There may be an arugment for pivoting my use-case around the available datasets since this is not real-world, but that feels like cheating.
     - OK here we go.
 I got 3 stock videos and a synthetic video.
+    - I'm using 3 videos from pexel.com (free) and 1 video that i created with nano banans
 5. prepare the data
     - this is kinda the same as above.
     - annotated images
     - text for each image with the box information (yolo.txt)
     - idk anything about preparing training data so i need to cover a lot of ground here.
         - Roboflow has a tool to annotate and export.
+    - I uploded them to roboflow and used meta's SAM3 to quckly identify the potholes (the irony is not lost on me that i'm using a FM to detect potholes in my training data to train a model to detect potholes.)
+    - SAM3 is SOTA so i don't feel bad that its better than my model at detecting potholes.
+But i did note that it really struggles with overhead images, dirt roads, and dealing with the non-road background.
+    - Anyway sam3 did a pretty good job on a couple of the videos and completely fails at 2 others.
+    - I manually labeled the other remaining videos.
+That was very tedious.
+Data labeling is a grind.
+    - Ok i also did some autmentation for brigness and exposure.
+I'll let the yolo training process deal with tilts.
+    - I think with that i have my dataset.
+I added all the new labeled images to train & val (90/10 split) and kept my 'benchmark' data in the test folder.
+    - Dataset is exported and uploaded to kaggle.
+We're ready to retrain.
 6. train on the data
     - done this with kaggle dataset.
 But idk if the scripts will work with my own data.
     - can i upload my own dataset to kaggle and use the existing scripts to download/train on them?
         - ok yea kaggle lets me upload my own dataset and gives me a handle.
         - i just need to make sure the dataset is structured in a way that the template supports (train/val/test directories)
+    - Models i currently have:
+        - yolo11n.pt (this is the pre-trained model that's pre configured in the notebook)
+        - 11192025_1Epoch/best.pt (this is the first training run i did using the original data set)
+        - 11192025_20Epoch/best.pt (this is the second training run i did using the original data set.
+I ran this _on top of_ the 1Epoch/best.pt model)
+        - 11212025_1Epoch_newDS/best.pt (this is the first training run i did using the whole new dataset)
 7. Test the hypothesis with the newly trained model
     - I should benchmark my existing model (existing dataset; 20epochs) to get a baseline
     - I should train with new data for 1 epoch and tweak confidence to see where that gets us vs baseline on the measure of success